idaholab/Deep-Lynx/readme.md

 -   `test`: Runs all tests using the `.env` file to configure application and tests.
 -   `migrate`: Runs the database migration tool.

-**There is a lot more information about Deep Lynx and it's capabilities in it's [Wiki](https://github.com/idaholab/Deep-Lynx/wiki).
+**There is a lot more information about Deep Lynx, and it's capabilities in it's [Wiki](https://gitlab.software.inl.gov/b650/Deep-Lynx/-/wikis/Home).
 We highly recommend you start there if you have questions or need to figure out how best to utilize Deep Lynx in your project.**